justasm/Bugstick/README.md

 Why Bugstick?
 -------------
+Most [other][zerokol-joystickview] [joystick][anarchy-joystickview] [widgets][sphero-joystickview]
+are a hassle to include in modern Gradle-based Android projects, support only limited visual customization, and suffer from overly prescriptive output.

+So how does Bugstick solve these issues?

+- *Painless Dependency* - try it out quickly with a simple Gradle dependency.

 - *Configurable Look* - the joystick base and stick are a completely decoupled, standard ViewGroup - View pair.
 Use an `ImageView`, `Button`, `LinearLayout`, or any other View as